Coda-Coda/handshake/README.md

 For an overview of the Handshake _idea_ see: https://coda-coda.gitlab.io/handshake/

 There's now a [visualisation of the recorded connections](https://graphcommons.com/graphs/a150a176-fd30-4830-a5df-a1c655bd8185).
 Note that this needs to be manually refreshed by me so may be out of date.
-To generate it yourself see [these instructions](Generate_Visualisation.md).
+To generate an up to date version yourself see [these instructions](Generate_Visualisation.md).

 This repository is the location of a bare-bones version of Handshake, described below.